Mithradatha/nao-labyrinth/java/README.txt

 >> Grid: Class
 2D-array of Nodes.
-Helper function to retrieve neighbors of given node.
+Helper function to retrieve neighbors of given cell.

 >> NavigationRunner: ModuleRunner
 Parse grid map and solve for route using AStar search.